-Willamette Writers Chapters are local writing communities where writers improve their craft and acquire the career skills required in today's publishing world.
+Willamette Writers Chapters are local writing communities where writers improve their craft and acquire the career skills required in today’s publishing world.
+They also provide opportunities for local writers to hone their leadership, presentation, and teaching skills.

-Monthly meetings are open to all writers 18 and older.
-Members attend for free.
 Read on to learn about our chapter, and join our mailing list to keep in touch.

 About the Meetings